Sanusihassan/c-flex-sys/readme.md

 ![container](./assets/container.png)

-The green are in this case represents the container.
+The green area in this case represents the container.

 ```html
   <!-- to create a container -->